 Through being a Comedian, Corporate Entertainer & Wedding MC who performs in Sydney, Brisbane, Melbourne and all over, I talk to a variety of people far and wide.
 Sometimes the conversation is about the power of great humour and what it can potentially achieve.
-In my considered opinion not only does great humour get laughs but is also memorable, has emotional impact, creates discussion/sharing and gives terrific results where needed.
+In my considered opinion not only does great humour get laughs but is also memorable, has an emotional impact, creates discussion/sharing and gives terrific results where needed.

 In view of this, great humour used in advertising can be a real asset for advertisers.
 Australian advertising spend will hit over $13.5 billion this year, with experts maintaining that television advertising and online videos will remain the most important channels for brand communication.